-The original painting is at present for sale at £2950.
+The original painting is now SOLD.
 It is a large - 116cmx61cm - mixed media (charoal watercolour and gouache work on brown paper).

 OR WHY NOT COMMISSION A PAINTING OF YOURSELF IN THIS STYLE?
 Yes it's possible.
 You, your partner and even friends and family set in a 1930's or 1940's vintage scene.
 We can even include your own horse; or perhaps classic horses like Golden Miller, Phar Lap or Seabiscuit and War Admiral.
 Priced at £2950 for a large original; we will style you in period style using our vintage wardrobe collection; arrange a photoshoot for you and you would get the images in a beautiful printed coffee table book all included in the price.

 The artist David Dent has set the scene in the 1940's and it evokes film noir and German expressionism.

 The two female models are his partner Eliza who is a former Agent Provocateur and Royal Academy Art model; and on the far right Ceri Cushen; also a professional model and High fashion hair stylist who specialises in a vintage look.